After “Jane” discussed the Christmas story for the first time in my neighborhood Q Place group, she asked,

 Gift #2: Four Short Christmas Studies

 And our second gift?
-It includes "The Cost of Christmas," the discussion guide I used in my group with Jane!
-There are four short discussions to pick from, and here is a summary of each one so you can find the best match for friends, family, or a group that wants to do something special and meaningful for Christmas.
+It’s a packet of four short Christmas discussions that includes “The Cost of Christmas,” the discussion guide I used in my group with Jane!
+In the packet there are four topics to pick from.
+Each one has discussion questions that will help everyone in the group make discoveries as you read the Scripture passage together.
+Here is a summary of each topic so you can find the best match for friends, family, or a group that wants to do something special and meaningful for Christmas.

 The Cost of Christmas